crosscite/doi-metadata-search/README.md

     Apache, Passenger and Mongo DB: `vagrant up`

 If you don't see any errors from the last command, you now have a properly configured Ubuntu virtual machine running `cr-search`.
 You can point your browser to `http://localhost:8088`.

+## Testing

+We use Rspec for unit testing and Cucumber for acceptance testing:

+-   `rake spec`

+-   `rake features`